Tekken 7: Fated

 a tried-and-true, deep 3D fighter that takes years to master.
 What you do with it is your choice.
 (I personally enjoy learning 10-15+

 characters and uploading matches & video compilations, which keeps me busy for

 years.
 Also, there has never been a better time for entering tournaments and getting good at TEKKEN, since the competitive scene

 has never ever been better.)
-In retrospect, told you TEKKEN 7 was good in 2015... what I didn't know is that Bamco had a "SF4 level" hit on their hands that would redefine fighting games in eSports and the FGC.
+In retrospect, I told you TEKKEN 7 was good in 2015... what I didn't predict is that Bamco had a "SF4 level" blockbuster on their hands that would redefine the competitive fighting game climate in eSports and the FGC.
 TEKKEN 7 is so huge that even

 TEKKEN 7 truly is "back to basics" TEKKEN, without